-What are the best password mangers for Windows PC 2018?
+What are the best password mangers for Windows PC 2019?
 There are lots of important apps and web services for which you need to set passwords to login.
 For instance, passwords are needed to access your social media accounts, email, Internet banking account and online shopping etc. You may notice that creating strong, complex passwords and then remembering all of them have become a huge pain in the ass.
 Luckily password managers come to help you create and remember strong passwords.
 They offer security and convenience, enabling you to easily login to your online accounts.
 The best password managers offer advanced features, retaining ease of use and avoiding needless complexity.
-Are you eager to learn more about what are the best password mangers for Windows PC 2018?
+Are you eager to learn more about what are the best password mangers for Windows PC 2019?
 The following content is the result of our test.
+Hope it will help you find what you need.

 A password manager is a useful application which can remember your credentials by storing them in an encrypted form and provide the details whenever required.
 It is better than writing down your credentials in a notebook or some text file.
 It takes time to write down and you have to carry them anywhere.
 If you store them on browser, it is less secure as hackers can attack your device for precious information.
 It also assists you to generate powerful passwords and upgrade your existing passwords.
 Password manager is a helpful tool to take a load off your mind, freeing up brain power for doing productive things rather than remembering a long list of passwords.
 All of your passwords will be protected by high encryption standard.